Huda Akil: Honors and awards

-Family life
+Personal life

-Akil is married to Stanley Watson, M.D., Ph.D.
-Together, the husband-wife-pair co-direct the University of Michigan Medical School's Molecular and Behavioral Neuroscience Institute and each has played an integral role in the other's career.
-The couple has two children, Brendon and Kathleen.
+Akil is married to Stanley Watson.
+They co-direct the University of Michigan Medical School's Molecular and Behavioral Neuroscience Institute and each has played an integral role in the other's career.
+The couple has two children, Brendon (also a neuroscientist at the University of Michigan) and Kathleen.
 Akil describes her approach to parenting her children as going at it "full throttle", keeping her career on track and raising her children simultaneously.